Get a free, no obligation personal loan quote with rates as low as 6.99%

 Can you receive QPP if you’re still working?

-Yes, you can receive QPP if you continue to work during your retirement.
+Yes, you can receive QPP if you continue working during your retirement.
 There are criteria for participation, however.
 You must be at least 60 years old and have made sufficient contributions to the plan throughout your career.
-The earlier you receive your pension, the lower the payment amounts.
-If you make more than $3,500 during the fiscal year, you will still pay into the QPP.

 What are retroactive retirement pensions?

-If a contributor to the pension plan has not applied for benefits and is either 65 or older, then they are entitled to retroactive payments.
-This means that the QPP will pay the pension amount for up to 12 months prior to the application filing date.
-While the pension cannot begin prior to the 60th birthday, it ensures that those who reach retirement age have full access to their funding.
+If a contributor to the pension plan has not applied for benefits and is either 65 or older, they are entitled to retroactive payments.
+This means the QPP will pay the pension amount for up to 12 months before the application filing date.
+While the pension cannot begin before the 60th birthday, it ensures that those who reach retirement age have full access to their funding.

 When can I apply for QPP payments?

-The standard application period is one to three months prior to the date you wish to receive your first payment.
-While submitting an application early is prudent, the QPP does not accept applications submitted more than 12 months prior to the desired payment start date.
+The standard application period is one to three months before the date you wish to receive your first payment.
+While applying early is prudent, the QPP does not accept applications submitted more than 12 months before the desired payment start date.

 Is QPP taxable income?